orpheus-db/implementation/README.md

 ```
 (2).
 Find all versions in CVD `dataset1` whose commit time is later than December 1st, 2016.
 ```
-SELECT vid FROM CVD dataset1 WHERE commit_time >  '2016-12-01';
+SELECT vid FROM CVD dataset1 WHERE commit_time >  '2016-12-01' GROUP BY vid;
 ```

 ### Development Plan